 In a dual-band (2.4GHz + 5GHz) broadcaster, the 5GHz band gets all the channels above (#1, #2).
 It'll also get #3 if the broadcaster supports DFS.

 In a traditional Tri-band broadcaster (2.4GHz + 5GHz + 5GHz), the first 5GHz band (5GHz-1) will get the lower channels (#1), and the 2nd 5GHz band (5GHz-2) gets the upper channels (#2).

 If the broadcaster support DFS then the 5GHz-1 gets up to channel 64, and the rest (100 and up) goes to 5GHz-2.
-If it supports the new 5.9GHz portion of the 5GHz spectrum generally has four additional channels to its upper part, including 169, 173, 177, and 181.
+If the hardware also supports the new 5.9GHz portion of the 5GHz spectrum, it generally has three additional channels to its upper part, including 169, 173, and 177.

 Supporting Synology mesh, the RT6600ax's new 5.9GHz band is an excellent backhaul in a wireless mesh configuration.
 That's the case when you use multiple units together.

 However, in this case, its 5GHz-1 band is only available to 5.9GHz-ready clients (which weren't available at this review.)
 So for practical reasons, it's best to use one of the lower channels on this band for the job.
 Or better yet, use a network cable as the wired backhaul.